You are using an outdated browser.

 50 Ways to Fight Bias - About the Program

-50 Ways to Fight Bias is a free digital training program to empower all employees to identify and challenge bias head on.
-The program is optimized for virtual workshops and consists of two parts: a short video that explains the most common types of biases that women face and a digital card activity where small groups of participants discuss specific examples of bias, brainstorm solutions together, and learn research-backed recommendations for what to do.
-The digital cards highlight almost 100 instances of workplace bias, including the compounding biases women experience because of their race, sexual orientation, disability, or other aspects of their identity.
-You can run a one-hour workshop with one of our curated sets of cards, or create your own custom set.
+50 Ways to Fight Bias is a free training program to empower all employees to identify and challenge bias head on.
+The program is optimized for virtual workshops and consists of two parts: a short video that explains the most common types of biases that women face and a card activity where small groups of participants discuss specific examples of bias, brainstorm solutions together, and learn research-backed recommendations for what to do.
+The cards highlight over 50 instances of workplace bias, including the compounding biases women experience because of their race, sexual orientation, disability, religion, or other aspects of their identity.

 50 Ways to Fight Bias is available in 6 additional languages and has been used by thousands of organizations, including Amazon, PayPal, Walmart, and the Wharton MBA Program.
 And it works: 95% of program participants are more committed to challenging bias, and 96% of managers feel better equipped to talk about bias with their teams.

-To get started, download our Quick-Start Guide to run an introductory session or explore our complete digital program.
+To get started, download one of the card sets to run an introductory session or explore the program materials.

 50 Ways to Fight Bias - About the Program